pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 It can be quite awkward to combine image processing with FSL tools and image processing in Python.
-The `fsl.wrapper` package tries to make this a little easier for you - if you are working with image data in Python, you can pass `Image` or `nibabel` objects directly into `fsl.wrapper` functions - they will be automatically saved to temporary files and passed to the underlying FSL
+The `fsl.wrappers` package tries to make this a little easier for you - if you are working with image data in Python, you can pass `Image` or `nibabel` objects directly into `fsl.wrappers` functions - they will be automatically saved to temporary files and passed to the underlying FSL
 command: